Rylstone

 Shanklin Town Brass Band.
 The Grade II listed building provides space not

-only for the twice weekly band practices but also the Saturday Morning Brass
+only for the band rehearsals but also the Saturday Morning Brass

 The Band is very fortunate to